bmy4415/blog/today-i-learned.md

 ## This is TIL (Today I Learned) for logging what I learned

+- 2020.07.27
+  - __init__.py file in python language
+    - **specify current working directory is part of package** which can be imported
+    - it this file does not exist, there must be an import error

 - 2020.07.22
   - linux uniq command
     - http://2min2code.com/articles/uniq_command_intro